 Mukti Antioxidant Facial Oil ($40).
 Mukti uses a base of macadamia, jojoba and apricot.
 Macadamia is a great choice as the dominant ingredient as this oil is 80% fatty acids.
 As, for that matter, is rosehip oil and evening primrose.
 An antioxidant boost is provided by pomegranate and carrot seed oils.

 This simple formula had our reviewer raving: “The texture of my skin is noticeably smoother and brighter, and the skin tone is looking more even.
 Even sun damage on my forehead is beginning to fade!
 The oil is sensationally moisturising and my skin looks and feels plumper.
 The rich, golden oil has also given me a radiance that lasts long after application.”
 Read the full review of Mukti Antioxidant Facial Oil here.

 The Multitasking Facial Oil

-Red Flower Kinmoxei Wild Lime Silk Oil ($48 in the shop) is an exotic and tropical orchard of flower and fruit oils.
+Red Flower Kinmoxei Wild Lime Silk Oil ($48) is an exotic and tropical orchard of flower and fruit oils.
 It is so versatile, you’ll take it on every trip as it does more than triple duty as a face oil, supplement to body lotions (even those hotel samples will be transformed to something hydrating), hair tamer and even toner (due to the presence of citrus oils).

 Rice bran oil is the base and this oil is regarded as cholesterol lowering, skin lightening and an antioxidant.
 Other oils are chosen not only for their fragrance, but their nutritional value, such as vitamin C-rich yuzu and monoi oil, which is gardenia infused coconut oil and supposedly a great source of vitamin E and ferulic acid.
 Monoi oil is especially good at restoring health and shine to hair.